-A proactive approach in relationships with suppliers and collaboration in sector-wide initiatives are tools that drive positive development across the whole value chain and minimise risk of environmental and human rights issues.
+Scania believes in a proactive approach in relationships with suppliers and collaboration in sector-wide initiatives.
+They are the key elements that drive positive development across the whole value chain and minimise risk of environmental, ethics and human rights issues.

 Global supplier requirements

 Scania is committed to upholding the United Nations Global Compact’s principles relating to labour practices, human rights, environment and anti-corruption in its own operations as well as in its supply chain.
 Scania Supplier Code of Conduct outlines our expectations and minimum requirements on suppliers concerning labour and human rights, health and safety, environment, business ethics and management.
 With this as a starting point we work with those suppliers in our global supply chain who maintain fair conditions, and in return we strongly believe that we benefit from higher supplier quality and productivity, while minimising the negative impact during the lifecycle of our products.

 Scania is sourcing globally, with the majority of our suppliers located in Europe, South America and Asia and different sustainability challenges exists within countries and industries.
 To deal with these challenges, we have implemented robust processes for our Tier 1 supplier base.
 We demand a certain standard of sustainability performance from our suppliers in compliance with our Supplier Code of Conduct and expect the same process for our suppliers to have for their suppliers.
 There exists greater challenges further down in Scania’s supply chain with an increasing amount of companies located in countries with a high sustainability risk profile according to most risk indices (Scania uses Maplecroft).
 Through external cooperation with other OEM’s and partnerships, we collectively put pressure to responsibility beyond or tier 1 suppliersto affect and install improvements.

 Way of working – key elements